-Abstract: Producing an Extended Play Compact Disc (EP) Release: A Multinational Collaboration
+Title: Producing an Extended Play Compact Disc (EP) Release: A Multinational Collaboration

 Describe your project: My project proposal is to do research on how music is written and marketed to venues and radio stations via the internships I’ll be participating in over the summer, and then how an EP is recorded/produced, and how music marketing differs in the UK from the US at Newcastle in the Fall of 2019.
 I will additionally create a concise outline as to what the foundational steps are for releasing an EP (with little to no help from outside sources, like marketing agencies, record labels, etc).
 I’ll have an exhibition of this EP at some sort of reception – could be a senior recital, where the EP is performed live, or just at a reception of some sort outside of school.